 The Messages application is a default app on Mac.
 Generally speaking, once you connected to the Internet, you can receive the iMessages once people send you by apple ID or phone number.
 It’s an awesome way to communicate with people without paying.
 However, there are still problems you might face, like how to view old iMessages on Mac and how to recover deleted iMessages on Mac.
 Here in the following, we’re going to talk about where are iMessages saved on Mac and how to recover Messages on Mac.

 Generally, there are 2 simple ways to recover deleted text messages on Mac, including iMessages on Mac.
 One way is to check out the old messages archives and another way is to scan and recover deleted messages on Mac by scanning your Mac hard drive.
 Let’s see how to do it.

-To view the old text messages on Mac, you must know where are iMessages saved on Mac.
+To view old iMessages on Mac, you must know where are iMessages saved on Mac.
 Whether you deleted the iMessages or not, there is an archive file that contains the content of your messages.
-If you want to recover deleted iMessages on Mac, the first way you might do is by checking out the archive file, looking for the messages.
+If you want to find old messages on Mac, the first way you might do is by checking out the archive file, looking for the messages.
 Here are the simple steps for how to find deleted iMessages on Mac by history.

 Step 1.
 On your Mac, launch the iMessage application.
 After then, click "Preferences".

 Step 2.
 Next, please make sure you’ve enabled the option "Save history when conversations are closed" in General.
 ONLY with the option enabled, you can see the old deleted iMessage.
 Otherwise, please check out the way in part 2 to recover deleted text messages on Mac.

 Step 3.
 Launch Finder, click on "Go" in the menu bar, and then click "Go to Folder".
-Type in ~/Library/Messages.
+Type in ~/Library/Messages to to view old iMessages on Mac.